Steps In The Process

-Beginning the Process
+Beginning The Process

-To help us better determine the program you are best suited for; consider submitting a Pre-Application.
-The Pre-Application can be done online on our website here.
-You are also welcome to call us at 516-747-2204 and we are available for an orientation at our main office.
+To help us better determine the program best suited for you, consider submitting a Pre-Application.
+It is available online.
+You are also welcome to call us at 516-747-2204, and we are available for an orientation at our main office.

 Bringing Your Child Home

-Estimating the Length of Time
+Estimating Length Of Time